zach-is-my-name/GoalZappEthereum/README.md

 * When you create a goal, you have the option to fund an escrow smart contract associated with that goal (you may fund the goal any time after creation)
 * Attaching funds to your goal enables you to accept suggestions from other users
 * Funds are used to pay:
-  * The reward amount to suggesters (set globally by adminstrator)
+  * The reward amount to suggesters (set globally by administrator)
   * The bond amount
     * Bonds are utilized to incentivize engagment and prevent stale suggestions
       * Bonds are only transfered between the goal escrow contract and the user who posted it